Pilfer/ultimate-guitar-scraper/README.md

 Run `./ultimate-guitar-scraper -h` if you're curious, buuuut...

 - Fetch a tab: `./ultimate-guitar-scraper fetch -id 96835 -output wee.wav`
+- Fetch all your saved tabs: `./ultimate-guitar-scraper get_all --output ./out`
 - Fetch and export tab as HTML (using `cmd/data/template.tmpl`): `./ultimate-guitar-scraper export -id 96835`
 - Fetch a tab and export it as a .wav file: `./ultimate-guitar-scraper wav -id 113039 -output hallelujah.wav`